fluxcd/helm-operator/docs/helmrelease-guide/automation.md

 Another much requested feature is automated updates for charts from [Helm repository chart sources](chart-sources.md#helm-repositories).
-The development of this feature is currently blocked until the automation logic has been untangled from Flux, to keep up-to-date about new developments of this feature you can subscribe to [fluxcd/helm-operator#12](https://github.com/fluxcd/helm-operator/issues/12).
+The development of this feature is currently blocked until the automation logic has been untangled from Flux.
+To keep up-to-date about new developments of this feature you can subscribe to [fluxcd/helm-operator#12](https://github.com/fluxcd/helm-operator/issues/12).

-It is possible to get a likewise functionality by making use of an [umbrella chart](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies) from a [Git repository chart source](chart-sources.md#git-repositories) with a [version range set](https://helm.sh/docs/topics/chart_best_practices/dependencies/#versions), as for charts from Git repository sources a [dependency update is performed by default](chart-sources.md#dependency-updates) that will download the latest available version within the defined range.
+It is possible to get a similar functionality by making use of an [umbrella chart](https://helm.sh/docs/howto/charts_tips_and_tricks/#complex-charts-with-many-dependencies) from a [Git repository chart source](chart-sources.md#git-repositories) with a [version range set](https://helm.sh/docs/topics/chart_best_practices/dependencies/#versions), as for charts from Git repository sources, a [dependency update is performed by default](chart-sources.md#dependency-updates), and that will download the latest available version within the defined range.

 For example, to make the Helm Operator install the latest `1.2.x` patch release for `foo-chart`, you would define the following in the `dependencies` of your